dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 #.
 Preprocess input data; for example, loading, cleaning, filtering, and
     transforming raw data into inputs to the optimization model.

 #.
-Generate the problem and optimization model, store the generated
+Remove business-data references, generate the problem and optimization model,
-    problem, and, optionally, retrieve additional data from data sources.
+    store the generated problem.

 #.
 Submit the problem to a hybrid solver.